 You will see different status information.
 Status information for the application server is displayed as performance indicators.
-Users with the Enables log display in the application server program function (AppServer Logs) can see the log.
+Users with the AppServer_Logs program function see the log.

 In addition, API documentation is available here.
-To access the REST API on the application server, the user required the Enables access to the REST API on the application server (AppServer_API).
+To access the REST API in the application server, users require the AppServer_API program function.
 For more information about the REST API, see the One Identity Manager REST API Reference Guide